Welcome to the most complete guide to going solar in 2022.

 Solar Panels and the Value of Your Home

-The even better news: having solar installed will most likely increase the value of your home.
+Here’s some more great news: having solar installed will most likely increase the value of your home.

 According to data from Zillow, adding solar to your home can increase the value, depending on where you live (check your local area information).